LukeShortCloud/rootpages/markdown/file_systems.md

 ## Network - Ceph

 Ceph was designed to provide Reliable Autonomic Distributed Object Store (RADOS).
-It can store objects, blocks, and filesystems.
+It can store objects, blocks, and file systems.
 [1]

 Ceph Requirements: